shekodn/bastion-poc/README.md

 servers that are not meant to be open to the world.

 2. Be able to harden one machine (the bastion) and not each and every other server in our infrastructure.
-The ~~more~~ less the merrier.
+So in this case the ~~more~~ less the merrier.

 Other benefit that the a Bastion Host can have is logging in order to prevent [repudiation](https://searchsecurity.techtarget.com/definition/nonrepudiation).